 The City of Regina Film Guidelines include information about the procedures and applications required when filming on City of Regina property.
 These guidelines have been developed to create a safe and productive environment for the film company and the general public.

 Submit a completed Film Permit Application Form at least 10 business days prior to filming.

 When filming, the City can help with:

 - Street Closures: If your shoot will disrupt traffic you will need a Temporary Street Use Permit.
 Call 306-777-7000 or submit a service request at least 14 days in advance of the requested date.
 If approved, a permit fee will be applied.

 - Fire Equipment: Film companies can request the use of fire vehicles and equipment or request a street wet down.
-Special effects involving the combustion of materials requires a permit from the Regina Fire Department.
-Use of fire equipment or services must be arranged directly with the Fire Marshal, 306-777-7837 or email FAST@regina.ca
+Special effects involving the combustion of materials requires a permit from the Regina Fire & Protective Services Department.
+Use of fire equipment or services must be arranged directly with the Fire Marshal.
+Call 306-777-7837 or email FAST@regina.ca

 - Regina Police Service Equipment & Services: For use of Regina Police Service property, such as buildings, cars, or staff, contact the Regina Police Service at 306-777-6500.